Seq # 520110010

 Flight periods

-The adults fly in October.
+The adults fly from late September into October.

 Observed on